utdata/icj-cli-tools/lectures/git/gitting-started.md

 ![github-clone](../../images/github-clone-repo.png)

-* Go back to your Terminal and paste in that text and hit return to run the code.
+* Go back to your Terminal and type in `git clone ` and then paste in the url you copied.

 It should look something like this::